Don't smoke? You can still get lung cancer

 Thousands of nonsmokers are diagnosed with lung cancer every year.
 Learn what you can do to reduce your risk.

 When you think of lung cancer, chances are what immediately comes to mind is smoking.
-And it should: About 80% of lung cancer deaths are thought to result from smoking, according to the American Cancer Society (ACS).
+And it should: Up to 80% of lung cancer deaths are thought to result from smoking, according to the American Cancer Society (ACS).